gilnam74/vex-sneppet/Python-for-artists.md

 Now let's **organize our code** a bit better.
 It may seem redundant to organize several lines of code but we do this for the learning purposes, so you will understand how to build more complex tools in the future and it becomes necessary later when we will start building UI.

-What issue should be obvious to improve is that we use the same mane "MY_GEO" several times in our code.
-Despite it is a static name we are not going to change it by the program brief it is always better to build a code which is easy to edit and read.
-Common practice for such cases is to create a variable with a required name once and then use this variable in code as many time as you need later:
+What issue should be obvious to **improve** is that we use the same mane "MY_GEO" several times in our code.
+Despite it is a static name we are not going to change it (according to the initial brief) it is always better to build a code which is **easy to edit and read**.
+Common practice for such cases is to **create a variable** with a required name once and then use this variable in the code as many time as you need later:

 ```python
 import hou